vishnudevtj/vishnudevtj.github.io/_posts/2017-05-21-emacs-secracy.md

 # Emacs Secracy !

-Making emacs secret keper : emacs have EasyPG which is a emacs interface for managing GnuPG .
+Making emacs secret keeper : emacs have EasyPG which is a emacs interface for managing GnuPG .

 ```emacs-lisp
 (require 'epa-file)
 (epa-file-enable)
 ```

-Now Emacs encrypt and decrypt all files with extention .gpg When you save the encrypted file it asks for the key , this can be avoided by setting a local variable for file
+Now Emacs encrypt and decrypt all files with extension .gpg When you save the encrypted file it asks for the key , this can be avoided by setting a local variable for file

 ```emacs-lisp
 -*- epa-file-encrypt-to: ("your@email.address") -*-
 ```

-Now we just add this to our journal and change the journal.org to journal.org.gpg , That makes our jounal encrypted for good reasons.
+Now we just add this to our journal and change the journal.org to journal.org.gpg , That makes our journal encrypted for good reasons.
 To encrypt a file add the above line and save the file as a .gpg and you are good to go We can also encrypt a region with `epa-encrypt-region`

     -----BEGIN PGP MESSAGE-----